-The Hechinger Report is a national nonprofit newsroom that reports on one topic: education.
-Sign up for our weekly newsletters to get stories like this delivered directly to your inbox.
-Consider supporting our stories and becoming a member today.
+The Hechinger Report covers one topic: education.
+Sign up for our newsletters to have stories delivered to your inbox.
+Consider becoming a member to support our nonprofit journalism.

 At Portland State University, you can get a certificate in the business of craft brewing.
 At Emerson College in Boston, you can enroll in a sports communication program, which includes studies in eSports – more commonly known as video games.
 Soon, you’ll be able to get a master’s degree in World War II history at Arizona State University.